Bypassing Content-Security-Policy (CSP)

 Introduction

 Web applications are becoming increasingly complex, offering users a wide array of features.
 However, this complexity comes with a heightened risk of security vulnerabilities.
-One common and serious threat is Cross-site Scripting (XSS), where malicious actors inject harmful code into web applications, potentially leading to unauthorized access to sensitive data and identity theft.
+One of the most common and serious threats is Cross-Site Scripting (XSS).
+In this attack, malicious actors inject harmful code into a web application.
+As a result, they can steal sensitive data, hijack user sessions, or even commit identity theft.

 To address these risks and enhance the security of web applications, Content-Security-Policy (CSP) emerges as a pivotal standard.
 CSP is a set of security guidelines and directives that web administrators can implement.
 These directives instruct web browsers on where to fetch content from and what to steer clear of, minimizing the likelihood of malicious code infiltrating the application.